kk80586/ShellOgreONION/README.md

-# ShellOgre
+# ShellOgreONION
-Unofficial TradeOgre Shell Script.
+Unofficial TradeOgreONION Shell Script.

 Not done yet, lightly tested.
 Use with great CAUTION.